Limited Same-Day Appoinments 📅

 🖋️ Notary Frequently Asked Questions

-Can we notarize without ID?
+Can you notarize without ID?
 [2 credible witness]

 Yes, it is possible under CA law.
 If a signer does not have acceptable ID, they may still be notarized using the oath of 2 credible witnesses to verify identity.
 Both credible witnesses must have ID, either a driver’s license, state ID or passport.